pektin/jam/docs/jam/modifiers/pragma.rst

 ######

 Pragma is a modifier that enforces that its value must be evaluated at compile time.
-This is designed to be used as a guarantee that CTFE (Compile Time Function Evaluation) and constant folding are used as an optimisation for a particular value.
+This is designed to be used as a guarantee that something is evaluated at compile time, such as calculating a complicated constant, reading a file or even testing.

 Syntax
 ======